tdwg/bdq/tg2/_review/docs/tutorial/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Tutorial: Creating a New Test using the BDQ Standard
+# Tutorial: From Use Case to Test

 **Title**<br>
-Tutorial: Creating a New Test using the BDQ Standard
+Tutorial: From Use Case to Test

 **Date version issued**<br>
 2026-06-03